Clive Davis: Awards and honors

+As a producer, Davis won four Grammy Awards.
 Davis also received the Grammy Trustees Award in 2000 and the President's Merit Award at the 2009 Grammys.
 In 2011, the 200-seat theater at the Grammy Museum was named the "Clive Davis Theater".

 In 2000, Davis was inducted into the Rock and Roll Hall of Fame in the non-performers category.
 The same year, he received the Golden Plate Award of the American Academy of Achievement.
 In 2015, he was recognized by Equality Forum as one of the 31 Icons of the LGBT History Month.
 Davis was a 2018 honoree at The New Jewish Home's Eight Over Eighty Gala.

-In public life and popular culture

-An alumnus of New York University, Davis is a significant benefactor to it.
-The recorded music division of its Tisch School of the Arts, is named after him: the Clive Davis Institute of Recorded Music.

-Davis was portrayed by Oscar-nominated actor, Stanley Tucci, in Sony Pictures's Whitney Houston: I Wanna Dance with Somebody – a biopic about the life and music of Houston.
-Davis also served as a producer on the film.

-A rare and insightful 2024 interview with Davis by Ritch Esra and Eric Knight was published on MubuTV.